 mid-2010.
 The apparent final end of the Frostline.
 Most reports indicate that for all practical purposes, the company had ceased to function 1 to 3 years prior to this time.

 February 23, 2012.
-Dale Lloyd Johnson, founder of Frostline Kits, passes away in Boulder, Colorado.
+Dale Lloyd Johnson, founder of the original Frostline Kits company, passes away in Boulder, Colorado.

 LAST KNOWN ADDRESS and PHONE # OF THE COMPANY, circa 2001: "Frostline Kits and Notions.
 2525 River Rd.
 Grand Junction, CO 81505.
 1-800-548-7872" .